palaniappanramiah/processorchallenge/README.md

 ```
 docker build -t processorchallenge .
 ```
-5. Run the docker container:
+5. Run the docker container by the following command and leave the terminal open:
 ```
 docker run -p 8080:8080 processorchallenge
 ```